 See example in UE4’s Fresnel node.

-- Some PBR rendering systems don’t use a Fresnel IOR input value for dielectric materials, but instead use a simpler 0 – 1 (or higher) Specular input parameter that produces dielectric reflections of approximately 1.0 to ~1.8 IOR value range, which generally covers the range between no reflection at all to common gemstones.
+Some PBR rendering systems using implementations of the Disney principled BRDF don’t use a Fresnel IOR input value for dielectric materials, but instead use a simpler 0 – 1 (or higher) Specular input parameter that produces dielectric reflections of approximately 1.0 to ~1.8 IOR value range, which generally covers the range between no reflection at all to common gemstones.

 This approach may be inconvenient for rendering artists that are used to setting IOR values, but it has a significant advantage of allowing the usage of an LDR 0 – 1 range (regular image file) texture map for the Specular input, and that way be able to define different material reflections on the same object, rather than having to create a physical IOR map that has encode higher than 1 float values or be mapped to that range at the shading graph.

 * See Blender’s Pricipled BSDF and Unreal Engine’s PBR Material.

 * Blender’s Principled BSDF actually allows setting Specular values higher than 1 to render material denser than IOR 1.8 (like a diamond for example).